Nomad-Media/samples-js/live-channel/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Adds an asset schedule event.](ref:addassetscheduleevent)
+> For more information about the API call used go to [Add Asset Schedule Event](https://developer.nomad-cms.com/docs/add-asset-schedule-event)

 ## Get Asset Schedule Event